DanBeard/ChicagoNomadNet/README.md

 3. **Configure Rnode**:
-   - with nomadnet turned ff change the reticulum config file at `~/.reticulum/config
+   - with nomadnet turned off change the reticulum config file at `~/.reticulum/config
    - Add this entry to the bottom of the file
    - We use the [popular Rnode Settings](https://github.com/markqvist/Reticulum/wiki/Popular-RNode-Settings) for the US region
 ```yaml